inkit/inkit-python/README.md

 # Inkit
-This is an Inkit SDK.
+This is an SDK to use with Inkit.
+Learn more at https://inkit.com or signup right away with https://app.inkit.com.

 ### Installing: